LibraryCarpentry/library-python/_episodes/08-working-with-sql.md

 Storing your data in an SQLite database can provide substantial performance improvements when reading/writing compared to CSV.
-The difference in performance becomes more noticable as the size of the dataset grows (see for example [these benchmarks]).
+The difference in performance becomes more noticeable as the size of the dataset grows (see for example [these benchmarks]).

 [these benchmarks]: http://sebastianraschka.com/Articles/2013_sqlite_database.html#results-and-conclusions